Jazz Alley Nights

 Jazz Alley Nights features a coffee from Peru – Cafetaleros Andinos Sierra Verde.

 Cajamarca is nestled in Peru’s highlands, a fertile mountain valley.
 The high altitudes here and tropical weather patterns create an ideal environment to grow heirloom Typica or Arabica coffee varietals.
-In Jazz Alley Nights, the Peruvian coffee from this origin yields sweetness like apples and brown sugar with walnut flavors.
+In Jazz Alley Nights, the Peruvian coffee from this origin yields sweetness like caramel with cranberry and walnut flavors..

 Historically, the region has been primarily known for its dairy products, but today Cajamarca is gaining a reputation for fine coffee.
 The mountain valleys get regular sun and the high altitudes allow for cool nights.
 Women wear traditional serapes and bowler hats as they climb the slopes, picking coffee cherries.